williamverdolini/graphQL-intro/readme.md

 ## Scope

-The guide is intended to allow a guided introduction to the use of GraphQL with .NET framework.
+The guide wants to be a gentle introduction to the use of GraphQL with .NET framework.
 In my learning path I have decided to limit the scope of my research/study focusing exclusively on research capabilities and functionalities; for this reason I do NOT deal with issues related to [Mutations](https://graphql.org/learn/queries/#mutations) or [Subscriptions](https://graphql.org/blog/subscriptions-in-graphql-and-relay/) or other topics at all.
 In this intro I will cover:

 - an overview of what GraphQL is and its specifications
 - how to use GraphQL to read data in databases (MongoDb in particular)